dendibakh/perf-book/chapters/5-Performance-Analysis-Approaches/5-3 Characterization.md

 Table: Example of encoding Skylake performance events. {#tbl:perf_count}

-Linux `perf` provides mappings for commonly used performance counters.
+Linux `perf` provides mappings for commonly used performance events.
 They can be accessed via pseudo names instead of specifying `Event` and `Umask` hexadecimal values.
 For example, `branches` is just a synonym for `BR_INST_RETIRED.ALL_BRANCHES` and will measure the same thing.
-List of available mapping names can be viewed with `perf list`:
+A list of available mapping names can be viewed with `perf list`:

 ```bash
 $ perf list